Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 They need good advice, information and supervision as well as suitable, safe, and healthy jobs.

-Young people are likely to need more supervision than adults, but can learn swiftly with some guidance and input from a supervisor.
+If the student/apprentice is a young person, they are likely to need more supervision than adults, but can learn swiftly with some guidance and input from a supervisor.